 Here are the five things listed in the original post – Health, Family, Relationships, Values, Legacy.

 What follows are 16 things I think are more important than money.
-By the end, I think you'll agree with the original statement that money can't buy happiness.
+In the end, I think you'll agree with the original statement that money can't buy happiness.
 You can let me know in the comments if you agree or disagree.

 Here is my list of16 More Important Things Than Money

 Having financial independence and wealth won’t do us much good if we can’t enjoy it because we haven’t taken care of our health.
 And it seems that more and more people are ignoring this critical aspect of life.
 Health is money (and time) well spent.